 With some services, when customers need it, they need it right away.
 For example, heating and air conditioning services may be critical at the peak of summer or dead of winter.
 If a provider can fulfill a promise of getting the problem fixed the same day, marketing may make that a priority.

 As another example, emergency clinics and hospitals are now offering their wait times online or even on outdoor signage to demonstrate how quickly a patient can be seen.
-For customers, the promise of fast response time may not be the only criteria, but there are moments when it is on the top of the list.
+For customers, the promise of fast response time may not be the only criterion, but there are moments when it is at the top of the list.

 3. Approach to Services